sean1832/ImageFactory/README.md

 ﻿# :camera:Image Factory
-A simple Windows Form desktop application able to batch convert varies image formats.
+A simple Windows Form desktop application to batch convert varies image formats.

 (This is my earlier program that I wrote when I was learning C#, so the source codes are pretty messy.